Listowel Through the Ages is located in the Museum’s main auditorium, adjacent to our reception and contains four distinct periods of history.

-This area focuses on ancient sites, standing stones, and the many ring forts dotted around North Kerry, but also includes ancient beliefs & legends which date back to pre-historic times which form the fabric of storytelling at Kerry Writers Museum
+Here we focus on ancient sites, standing stones, and the many ring forts dotted around North Kerry.
+But you will also learn about ancient beliefs & legends which date back to pre-historic times.
+These form the fabric of storytelling at Kerry Writers Museum.

 Victorian Listowel and The Great Famine

-The Great Famine in North Kerry is interpreted here and juxtaposed with the period that followed which by contrast saw the beginning of the Listowel Races, development of the Lartigue Monorail and the Great Southern & Western Railway amongst others.
+The tragedy of the Great Famine in North Kerry is interpreted and compared with the period that followed.
+This by contrast saw the beginning of the Listowel Races, and the expansion of Ireland’s railways giving us the Lartigue Monorail and the Great Southern & Western Railway amongst others.

-Like all parts of Ireland the War of Independence and Civil War left there mark on North Kerry and very much influenced the writers we feature in our Museum.
-They also had an impact on our culture inspiring numerous songs and poems.
-You can view original film footage from the period and also discover the horrific and sad events which took place throughout Kerry during the Civil War.
+Like all parts of Ireland the War of Independence and Civil War left there mark on North Kerry.
+It very much influenced the writers we feature in our Museum.
+Discover how they also had an impact on our culture inspiring numerous songs and poems.
+View original film footage from the period and encounter local events, for example the Listowel Police Mutiny.